SubNato/Compair/README.md

 Fix the 'In Cart!' button when the product is already in the cart so that they cannot add it more than once to cart. ✔️

 FIX THE PAGINATEDPRODUCTSVIEW for the proper assertions. refer to line 24-27.
 Make updates to add in the parish assersions.

 Add an icon for the FIRST 10 COMPANIES TO SIGN UP FOR THE APP.
 OUR UNIQUE TOUCH

 IF THE TOKEN IS UNAUTHORIZED OR REVOKED, THEN TAKE THEM BACK TO THE LOGIN PAGE.
 CHECK IT, BY LOGGING IN ON POSTMAN AND SEE WHAT IT DOES, IF IT DOES NOT TAKE YOU BACK TO THE LOGIN PAGE, AND JUST INFINATE LOADS, TEHN JUST IMPLEMENT IT.

 SEARCH by a company? or would that cause like unfair biases?
 Like they just continue to look for their favorites?
 Not doing so lets them just browse by any.
 THOUGHTS?

 Implement a vendor profile display so that users can see who is selling what.
 And list all of their products in their profile section. ✔️

+Upgraded search view to include a search by parish feature.
+Additionally, immediate search when a category or parish is selected. ✔️

 Implement a profile picture upload for BUSINESSES AND ADMINS OR SUPER ADMIN ONLY. <- Now at this